 When a build has a

 it is stored in that cache directory

 indexed by its build signature.

 before an action is invoked to build a file,

-SCons will check the shared cache directory
+the derived-file cache directory

-to see if a file with the exact same build
+to see if a file with the exact same build signature